Valancinis/BulletRPA/README.md

 # Bullet-RPA
 #### Video Demo:  <https://youtu.be/FnMiUqZV1xI>
 #### Description:
 This is the description for CS50 course.
 This project is a UI for custom RPA bots that my RPA business will use.
-We build an RPA robot, and we want our users to have an easy-to-use and simple interface to access those bots.
-My project achieves this.

-DESCRIPTION OF WHAT WE ARE AIMING FOR AFTER CS50
+I have built a UI software for managing and scheduling RPA robots.
+Curently I am building various bots for my customers and I wanted to have a custom software so my customers could manage their bots easily.

+Current Bullet-RPA itteration allows users to add bots, they are saved to the json file which is stored localy on users computers.
+Then users are allowed to launch bot manually or shedule their bots to run periodidally.
+Users can put in time interval for how offten they want their bot to run and bots will run as long as Bullet-RPA is running.

+User can also delete bots if they no longer need them.

+#### Plans after CS50 (And the original description)
 Here is a repository for "Bullet", an RPA software.
 We are building an easy to use RPA software that with only few steps allow users to automate basic data copy/pasting actions for lists of data.

 The initial steps of this software is to have an interface that allows our clients to access their RPA bots easily, to add/remove robots, schedule their run time and choose what to do when robots stop running.